AndrewRest/info-portal/README.md

 ## Requirements

-- Microservices developed on top of Vert.x
+- Microservices are developed on top of Vert.x
 - Communication between services should exist
 - Orchestartion should be done via Minikube with Istio/Envoy